Photo: Bekka Mongeau

 First Stop Help Center is the first place in Lander to come for rental assistance, utility assistance, and guidance to those in need.

-• Fremont County 4-H Council (NEW)
+• Fremont County 4-H Council

 The Fremont County 4-H Council is composed of volunteer leaders throughout Fremont County who serve as the board of directors for our local 4-H program, working to strengthen and unify Fremont County’s 4-H clubs.
 They support volunteer development, provide county-wide educational opportunities for youth, coordinate recognition programs, advocate for the value of 4-H, and raise funds to sustain and expand youth development initiatives.
 By investing in the Fremont County 4-H Council, you help provide leadership training, hands-on learning experiences, and opportunities that empower young people to learn, lead, and succeed—ensuring a strong future for our community.